How JavaScript Works Internally?

 Now, Javascript will execute the code block of the outer function in its FEC.

-Inside the outer function, the inner function is invoked.
+Inside the outer function, the inner the function is invoked.
 This action triggers the creation of a nested function execution context within the outer function's context.
 Within the inner function's context, the variable nestedFunctionContext is declared and assigned the value 13.
 The console logs the value of nestedFunctionContext, displaying "13 nested function context".

 Upon completing the execution of the inner function's code, its execution context is discarded.
-If the inner function had a return value, it would be passed to the outer function's context.
+If the inner the function had a return value, it would be passed to the outer function's context.
 Since the inner function does not return a value, no further action is taken.

-With the execution of the inner function concluded, its execution context is removed from the call stack.
+With the execution of the inner the function concluded, its execution context is removed from the call stack.
 Control returns to the parent execution context, which is the outer function's context.
 If there were additional function calls or code within the outer function, the process would continue accordingly.

 This breakdown illuminates how JavaScript orchestrates execution contexts and manages the flow of execution, providing a deeper understanding of the runtime behavior of nested functions.